cloud-66-internal/help.cloud66.com/_includes/how-to-guides/add-ins/glusterfs.md

 ### Please note

 <div class="notice notice-warning"><p>
 The version of GlusterFS currently offered via the Cloud 66 Add-in is not supported by Ubuntu 18.04.
-To use this add-in please ensure that all of your application components are installed on servers running <strong>Ubuntu 16.04</strong>.
-For help with this please consult <a href="/{{page.collection}}/how-to-guides/deployment/building-a-manifest-file.html">our guide to the application Manifest file</a>.
+To use this add-in please ensure that all of your application components are installed on servers running <strong>Ubuntu 16.04</strong>. {% if include.product != 'maestro' %}For help with this please consult <a href="/{{page.collection}}/how-to-guides/deployment/building-a-manifest-file.html">our guide to the application Manifest file</a>.{% endif %} {% if include.product == 'maestro' %}For help with this please consult <a href="/{{page.collection}}/how-to-guides/build-and-config/building-a-manifest-file.html">our guide to the application Manifest file</a>.
+{% endif %}

 </p></div>

 ## Why would I need GlusterFS?